 Definition of a Work Environment

-Now, here’s the key of the concept: The work environment encompasses both physical and non-physical aspects.
+Now, here’s the key concept: The work environment encompasses both physical and non-physical aspects.

-Physical aspects include the tangible elements of the workplace such as office layout, lighting, furniture, equipment, accessibility in the workplace and overall workspace design.
-These factors directly impact employees' comfort and ability to perform tasks efficiently.
+Physical aspects include the tangible elements of the workplace that impact comfort and the ability to perform efficiently, such as:

 Factors of a Work Environment